neondatabase/website/content/docs/quickstart/java.md

 ---
-title: Getting Started with Java
+title: Run a Java app
 ---

 #### Connect with JDBC